TusharMalakar/SoftwareAnalysis-Design/STL_Sorting/README.txt

     Try " ./test_sorting_algorithms random 20000 less"

 _____________________________________________________________
-compare various sorting algorithms.
+This project compares various sorting algorithms.
 You will also modify the algorithms in order for a Comparator class to be used for comparisons.
 To start you should write a small function that verifies that a collection is in sorted order: template <typename Comparable, typename Comparator>